Knot surgery formulae for instanton Floer homology II: applications: Surgeries on Borromean knots

 {\bf Claim 2}.
 For $i>0$, we have the following.

 \bpf[Proof of Claim 2.]
 From Lemma \ref{lem: structure of Gamma_n} part (4) we know that $F_{2g+1}$ is surjective.
 As a result, we have

 Hence the exact triangles

-both split, which means the map $\psi^{2g}_{\pm,2g+1}$ is injective when restricting to the grading $\pm i$ for $i>0$.
-As a result, we can obtain the claim by an induction and applying Corollary \ref{cor: KHI of K^g} and the fact
+both split, which means the map $\psi^{2g}_{\pm,2g+1}$ is injective when restricted to the grading $\pm i$ for $i>0$.
+As a result, we can obtain the claim by induction and applying Corollary \ref{cor: KHI of K^g} and the fact

 \epf

 {\bf Claim 3}.
 The module $\mathcal{M}_{2g,k}$ is the only submodule of $\Lambda^*H_1(-Y^g;\mathbb{C})$ that has degree at most $2g-k$ and has dimension